 If you have a pre-existing tattoo that you want to add to, the artist can readily sketch the new aspects into the empty space surrounding it, making it more fitting to the previous work.
 This method also works well for filling space between two tattoos, adding flow and connectivity.

-The stencil method works for pre-existing tattoos, but it takes a high skill level.
-The artist needs to trace the previous tattoos and space they have to work on, and if this happens incorrectly, the final design may seem out of place.
+The stencil method works for pre-existing tattoos, though it takes a high skill level.
+The artist needs to trace the previous tattoos and space they have to work on and if this happens incorrectly, the final design may seem out of place.
 A freehand tattoo will capture the exact space and body contours to guarantee it fits evenly.

 A One-of-a-Kind Work of Art